 One Day in San Diego Itinerary

 Follow this guide and make the most of your trip even if you’re short on time.
 These are the top sights and things to do during your one day in San Diego.

 Start the day with a beachfront brunch & Old World Charm

 The Hotel Del Coronado became the first seaside resort on the West Coast in 1888.
 “The Del”, as the locals call it, is an iconic California landmark.
-A lavish beachfront brunch is the perfect start to your active day in San Diego.
+A lavish beachfront brunch is a perfect start to your active day in San Diego.